 - We have played at the lake, drink coffee in the yard, connect with friends, read books, spent time in Glacier National Park.
 And a few other things I suggested.

 There have been less tangible benefits as well.
 We are more rested, and relaxed.
 Our kids have really thrived by having more time with us.
 We met up with friends.
-Honestly almost none of this would have been able to happen if Mr. Mt was working this year.
+Honestly almost none of this would have been able to happen if Adam and I were working this year.

 Maybe you would rather take the minivan. =) And that is ok.
 Maybe someday we will too.
 But not this year.
 After 14 years of paying down debt, saving, hustling, keeping our heads down and pushing through, this was our sabbatical.
 And it’s been awesome.